 Pre-association ack context: A recipient receiving a Management frame from an(#16256) unassociated STA, that requires an acknowledgment, shall set the Ack Type field to 0, AID subfield to 2045, and the TID field to 15 in the Per AID TID Info field, and the RA field of the Per AID TID Info field to the intended recipient's MAC address to indicate the successful reception of that Management frame.

-Ack context: A recipient that sets the Ack-Enabled Aggregation Support subfield in the HE Capabilities element to 1 and that receives an EOF-MPDU soliciting acknowledgment shall set the Ack Type field to 1 and, if the EOF-MPDU is a QoS Data frame, set the TID field to the TID of the QoS Data frame, or, if the EOF-MPDU is a Management frame or PS-Poll frame, set the TID field to 15.(#16400) If a received A-MPDU contains more than one EOF-MPDU that solicits an immediate acknowledgment, then the Multi-STA BlockAck frame shall contain multiple Per AID TID Info fields, with Ack Type field equal to 1, one for each such successfully received EOF-MPDU requesting an acknowledgment.
-The allowed values for the TID field in this context are 0 to 7 (for indicating acknowledgment of QoS Data or QoS Null frames) or 15 (for indicating acknowledgment of an Action frame or a Management frame sent by the unassociated HE STA, e.g., Association Request).
+Ack context: A recipient that sets the Ack-Enabled Aggregation Support subfield in the HE Capabilities element to 1 and that receives an EOF-MPDU soliciting acknowledgment shall set the Ack Type field to 1 and, if the EOF-MPDU is a QoS Data frame, set the TID field to the TID of the QoS Data frame, or, if the EOF-MPDU is a Management frame or PS-Poll frame, set the TID field to 15.(#16400) If a received A-MPDU contains more than one EOF-MPDU that solicits an immediate acknowledgment, then the Multi-STA BlockAck frame shall contain multiple Per AID TID Info fields, with Ack Type field equal to 1, one for each such successfully received EOF-MPDU requesting an acknowledgment. (#16497, #16655, #17039) The TID field is set to the TID of the QoS Data or QoS Null frame that is being acknowledged and set to 15 for a Management frame soliciting acknowledgement or PS Poll frame..

 BlockAck context: The recipient shall set the Ack Type field to 0 and the TID field of a Per AID TID Info field to the TID value of MPDUs requesting block acknowledgment that are carried in the eliciting A-MPDU or multi-TID A-MPDU.
 The Multi-STA BlockAck frame may contain multiple occurrences of these Per AID TID Info fields addressed to an originator, one for each MPDU that is requesting block acknowledgment, in which case the Block Ack Starting Sequence Control and Block Ack Bitmap fields shall be set according to 10.24.7 (HT-immediate block ack extensions) for each block ack session, and according to 27.3 (Fragmentation and defragmentation) for each block ack session with dynamic fragmentation.
 The allowed values for the TID field in this context are 0 to 7 (for indicating block acknowledgment of QoS Data frames).
 Variable bitmap lengths may be included in the Per AID TID Info field when the originator and recipient negotiate their use as defined in 27.4.3 (Negotiation of block ack bitmap lengths).